immcantation/alakazam/docs/topics/buildPhylipLineage.md

 --------------------

-`buildPhylipLineage` reconstructs an Ig lineage via maximum parsimony using the dnapars application, or maximum liklihood using the dnaml application of the PHYLIP package.
+`buildPhylipLineage` reconstructs an Ig lineage via maximum parsimony using the dnapars application, or maximum likelihood using the dnaml application of the PHYLIP package.
 **Note**: To use the most recent methods for building, visualizing and analyzing trees, use the R package [Dowser](https://dowser.readthedocs.io).